UncleHugo/UncleHugo/README.md

 My name is Ugochukwu Ejelonu.
-I am passionate about Cloud Infrastructure, Network, Security Operations Analyst and IT Support, constantly learning and eager to tackle new challenges.
+I am passionate about Cloud Infrastructure, Network, Security, AI, Operations and IT Support, constantly learning and eager to tackle new challenges.
 Exploring the vast potential of both cloud, data and information technology to build scalable and efficient solutions.

-- 🔭  Job interest: Cloud Network, Security Operations and IT Support (Junior or Intermediate level role)
+- 🔭  Job interest: Cloud Network, Security, AI, Operations and IT Support

 - 🌱 I’m currently learning and re-learning Networking, Security, Automation & Artificial Intelligence.